amatlack/amatlack.github.io/_pages/about.md

   <img src="{{ site:baseurl }}/images/Matlack-138.jpg" />
 </div>

-Allison Matlack is currently Head of Engineering Culture & Programs at [Block](https://block.xyz/), where she's focused on ensuring that teams, work, and culture thrive within an ecosystem of nearly 5,000 engineers creating tools to expand economic access.
+Allison Matlack is a leader focused on engineering culture, organizational health, and the human side of technology.
+Most recently she served as Head of Engineering Culture & Programs at [Block](https://block.xyz/), where she's focused on ensuring that teams, work, and culture thrive within an ecosystem of thousands of engineers creating tools to expand economic access.

 Before joining Block, Allison was a Technical Business Operations Manager at [GitHub](https://github.com/about), the world's largest software development platform.
 There, she focused on internal communications, culture, and change management for the engineering organization, playing a key role in shaping [organizational communications strategies](https://github.blog/2023-10-04-how-to-communicate-like-a-github-engineer-our-principles-practices-and-tools/) and enhancing organizational health.